ericwbailey/ericwbailey.website/source/published/consent-llm-scrapers-and-poisoning-the-well.md

 The prompt injection then coded in such a way that it is hidden both visually and from assistive technology.
 As I understand it, the majority of web scrapers—unlike browsers and assistive technology—ignore these kinds of things by design.

 A more effective version of this would target random parts of random content all over my site, and then inject random gibberish or falsehoods.
 This approach would also be more JavaScript or build process-intensive.
-This approach also increases the surface area of risk for me breaking things.
+It would also increase the surface area of risk for me breaking things.

 <div class="warning">
 <p>Update: <a href="https://mattwilcox.net/">Matt Wilcox</a> informed me <a href="https://mstdn.social/@mattwilcox/112683660137977962">on Mastodon</a> of their <a href="https://github.com/MattWilcox/native-base/commit/45f6e7a837104f5ad83a5c7e280fb9a4eb126219#diff-f6ca38281ff74f0aab1fadf12f97be367d8a2c51196cffddfcbbd580bc58510bR80">far superior and more difficult to block technique</a>.</p>